 Winter can be a tough time for birds.
-Temperatures can plummet and food can become scarce and hard to find.
-Whether you have a large garden or a small courtyard, you can get those wild birds flocking to your garden.
-Just follow these top tips:
+Temperatures can plummet and food can become harder to find.
+Whether you’ve got a large garden or a small courtyard, you can help our wild birds by following these simple top tips:

-Offering appropriate wild bird food, water, nesting material and nesting sites are key in attracting wild birds.
-Nesting birds can also benefit from a little help with suitable materials – such as sheep’s wool, hair, twigs and straw – to help with nest preparation.
+Making sure there’s access to wild bird food, water and bird houses are all essential in attracting wild birds.
+Nesting birds can also benefit from a little help with handy materials – such as sheep’s wool, hair, twigs and straw – to help with nest preparation.

-Local birds can be encouraged to stay a little longer in your garden with a few simple steps:
+Encourage local birds to stay a little longer in your garden with a few simple steps:

-• Setting up nesting boxes will provide additional shelter for birds.
-Our wilko bird tables and garden bird houses are a great alternative.
-Remember that different types of boxes will attract different species of bird.
+• Setting up nesting boxes will give some additional shelter for birds.
+Remember that different types of boxes will attract different species of bird

 • A tidy garden might appeal to you, but a more natural garden will encourage wild birds to move in.
-The dead heads on plants carry seeds which birds could eat, so don’t pick them off.
-Insects and other invertebrates live under leaf litter, so don’t rake it all away.
+Leave off deadheading all plants as many carry seeds which birds can get a tasty meal from.
+Insects and other invertebrates live under leaf litter as well, so don’t be tempted to rake it all

 - Goldfinch, siskin, redpoll: smaller seeds like niger

 - Greenfinch, tits: sunflower seeds and hearts

 - Sparrow, woodpigeon, collared dove: large grains

 - Woodpeckers, tits, starlings: fat balls and bird peanuts